dbist/cockroach-artifacts/scala/slick-hikari-example/README.md

-# Scala app using CockroachDB, Slick, Hikari
+# Scala app using CockroachDB, Slick and Hikari

 ## Requires:
 1. CockroachDB: 19.2.4